 In connection with certain of the Company's investments, the Company receives warrants which are obtained for the objective of increasing the total investment returns and are not held for hedging purposes.
-At September 30, 2016, and 2015, the total fair value of warrants was \$5.8 million and \$11.9 million, respectively, and were included in investments at fair value on the Consolidated Statement of Assets and Liabilities.
-During the years ended September 30, 2016 and 2015, the Company acquired 0 and 1 warrant positions, respectively.
+At September 30, 2017 and 2016, the total fair value of warrants was \$2.3 million and \$5.8 million, respectively, and were included in investments at fair value on the Consolidated Statement of Assets and Liabilities.
+During the year ended September 30, 2017, the Company acquired one warrant position.
+During the year ended September 30, 2016, the Company did not acquire any warrant positions.

-Total unrealized gains related to warrants for the years ended September 30, 2016, 2015, and 2014 were \$2.1 million, \$5.4 million, and \$8.4 million, respectively and were recorded on the Consolidated Statements of Operations in those accounts.
+Total unrealized depreciation related to warrants for the year ended September 30, 2017 was \$3.4 million, and was recorded on the Consolidated Statements of Operations as net unrealized appreciation/(depreciation) on investments.
+Total unrealized appreciation related to warrants for the years ended September 30, 2016 and 2015 was \$2.1 million and \$5.4 million, respectively, and was recorded on the Consolidated Statements of Operations as net unrealized appreciation/(depreciation) on investments.
 The warrants are received in connection with individual investments and are not subject to master netting arrangements.